Invest the money you contribute to your medical savings account

 There are two types of investment accounts that are available to members.

-Basic Investment Account (VEBA and HSA)
+Basic Investment Account

 You have the option to invest your money in a pre-selected suite of over 30 mutual funds.
 You choose which fund or funds to invest in.
 The funds are traded through the Schwab mutual fund platform.